-- 1Department of Agricultural Biotechnology, National Institute of Agricultural Sciences, Rural Development Administration, South Korea
+- 1Department of Agricultural Biotechnology, National Institute of Agricultural Sciences, Rural Development Administration, Jeonju, South Korea

-- 2Department of Forest Genetic Resources, National Institute of Forest Science, South Korea
+- 2Department of Forest Genetic Resources, National Institute of Forest Science, Suwon, South Korea

-Meloidogyne incognita is a plant–parasitic plant-parasitic nematode which attacks a diverse variety of plants (Mitkowski and Abawi, 2003).
-The life cycle of this nematode is comprised of five stages namely eggs, J2, J3 and J4 juveniles and adults.
-Female adults are important in the life cycle as they bear produce eggs which hatch into infective J2 that travels and attaches to plant roots to for continue continuation of its life infective cycle.
-Among the stages of its life cycle, the J3, J4 and female are sedentary and occur after the motile J2 infects a plant root.
-It is an obligate plant–parasite plant-parasite and possesses a wide host range of over 100 plants including cotton, tobacco, legumes, vegetable crops, spices and coffee.
-It also is one of the most widely spread plant pest and has been reported from Asia, Africa, North, Central and South America, the Caribbean, Europe and Oceania (CABI Data Report, 2017).
+Meloidogyne incognita is a plant-parasitic nematode which attacks a diverse variety of plants (Mitkowski and Abawi, 2003).
+The life cycle of this nematode is comprised of five stages namely eggs, J2, J3, and J4 juveniles and adults.
+Female adults are important in the life cycle as they produce eggs which hatch into infective J2 that travels and attaches to plant roots for continuation of its infective cycle.
+Among the stages of its life cycle, the J3, J4, and female are sedentary and occur after the motile J2 infects a plant root.
+It is an obligate plant-parasite and possesses a wide host range of over 100 plants including cotton, tobacco, legumes, vegetable crops, spices, and coffee.
+It also is one of the most widely spread plant pest and has been reported from Asia, Africa, North, Central and South America, the Caribbean, Europe and Oceania (CABI Data Report; CABI, 2017).

 • M. incognita is a notorious plant parasite causing huge economic loss in agricultural crops.

 • Five morphologically distinct developmental stages of the nematode were selected to collect samples and respective transcriptomes were sequenced.

 • The present data can be used to compare and confirm previously reported partial transcriptome of M. incognita as well be a useful resource to study the stage-wise changes occurring in the nematode.